Agnostic/mnml/README.markdown

 ## Directives
 ### Controller
-You can define a controller in a div using the controller directive, for example:
+You can assign a controller to a div using the controller directive, for example:
 ```html
 <div controller="params">
   Hello {{ name }}!